MICLab-Unicamp/e2dhipseg/README.md

 We highly recommend that you use the -reg option, making sure your FLIRT installation is working.
 If you dont use -reg, make sure your volume is in the MNI152 head orientation, or you might get wrong/empty results.
 Any problems you can create a issue here, and i will have a look!

+Finally, if you are performing evaluations using results from our method, make sure you are using binary masks and predictions.
+Our predictions can be binarized by applying a 0.5 threshold.